 After having an ultrasound for the pelvic pain, which showed nothing, I was referred to a Gastroenterologist for a colonoscopy.
 I was in my 40’s at that point.
 Symptoms had been evident since before I was a teenager.
-I relayed to the Gastroenterologist what my symptoms were and was so hopeful for an answer.
+I relayed to the Gastroenterologist what my symptoms were and were so hopeful for an answer.
 After the colonoscopy, he assured me I was fine “there is nothing wrong with you” and to “just take a couple of Imodium AD every day”.
-Well, to me that was just a band aid.
+Well, to me that was just a band-aid.
 How was I ever going to diagnose myself?
-At that point I had never even heard of gluten or celiac.
-A dear friend had begun a gluten free (gf) diet due to an intolerance and gave me some information to read about the effects of gluten intolerance.
+At that point, I had never even heard of gluten or celiac.
+A dear friend had begun a gluten-free (GF) diet due to intolerance and gave me some information to read about the effects of gluten intolerance.
 That was the turning point for me because it completely described me!
-She was the life saver I needed and gave me so many answers to my unending questions.
-I am forever grateful that the Lord made her present in my life at that point.
-It was so freeing, encouraging and motivating to finally have answers.
-It can be a long process of trial and error finding delicious and normal tasting gluten free foods.
+She was the lifesaver I needed and gave me so many answers to my unending questions.
+I am forever grateful that the Lord made her presence in my life at that point.
+It was so freeing, encouraging, and motivating to finally have answers.
+It can be a long process of trial and error finding delicious and normal-tasting gluten-free foods.
 Not to mention the expense!
-I personally know how extremely discouraging and overwhelming it is when you begin to eat gluten free.
+I personally know how extremely discouraging and overwhelming it is when you begin to eat gluten-free.
 I was fortunate to have some help on what was a lengthy and sometimes frustrating journey.
-There really are some delicious gf foods out there and I am looking forward to passing those finds on to you.
+There really are some delicious GF foods out there and I am looking forward to passing those finds on to you.

 The emotions that are experienced are similar to a roller coaster ride.
 The high point is when the symptoms and sickness subside.
 The low point is when you get sick and try to figure out how it happened because you were being so careful.
-The exhilarating part is when the people who you are surrounded by understand because they have asked genuinely caring questions and actually prepare food that you can eat as well because it’s gluten free!
-Or they jump in at a restaurant and inform the server the reason I am ordering gluten free or being particular is that it’s due to an “allergy” because that’s what gets the red flag and gloves changed.
-Believe me, those of us with a gluten intolerance or Celiac Disease would much rather eat what is on an all-you-can-eat-buffet without a care in the world.
+The exhilarating part is when the people who you are surrounded by understanding because they have asked genuinely caring questions and actually prepare food that you can eat as well because it’s gluten-free!
+Or they jump in at a restaurant and inform the server the reason I am ordering gluten-free or being particular is that it’s due to an “allergy” because that’s what gets the red flag and gloves changed.
+Believe me, those of us with gluten intolerance or Celiac Disease would much rather eat what is on an all-you-can-eat-buffet without a care in the world.
 I really miss that Asian Buffet.
-You know the one with a bazillion choices?
-But it’s all good, because I’m not sick anymore!
+Do you know the one with a bazillion choices?
+But it’s all good because I’m not sick anymore!

-Gluten free products and what restaurants have to offer now has come a long way from when I had to begin eating gluten free.
+Gluten-free products and what restaurants have to offer now have come a long way from when I had to begin eating gluten-free.
 There is no cheating when you have Celiac Disease.
 It’s an autoimmune disease that must be taken very seriously.
 People and restaurants are beginning to have a better understanding of what gluten is.
-Hopefully we can begin to educate more on what cross contamination and Celiac Disease means.
-There are so many easy gluten free alternatives, whether it’s a new recipe or something new on a menu that satisfies my appetite and appeases my stomach, intestines and body now.
+Hopefully, we can begin to educate more on what cross-contamination and Celiac Disease mean.
+There are so many easy gluten-free alternatives, whether it’s a new recipe or something new on a menu that satisfies my appetite and appeases my stomach, intestines, and body now.
 I can’t wait to share these treasures with you.
-Allow me to help you a little bit as you figure out a new gluten free lifestyle.
-The gluten free recipes and foods/products on this blog have all been tasted and tested by me.
-Before beginning a gluten free diet, you should discuss the dietary change with your health care provider.
+Allow me to help you a little bit as you figure out a new gluten-free lifestyle.
+The gluten-free recipes and foods/products on this blog have all been taste-tested by me.
+Before beginning a gluten-free diet, you should discuss the dietary change with your health care provider.

-Take a few minutes to click around my blog to check out the gluten free unexpected discoveries and yumminess I have found along the way.
-I hope sharing these with you will help you along the gf journey for yourself or loved one.
+Take a few minutes to click around my blog to check out the gluten-free unexpected discoveries and yumminess I have found along the way.
+I hope sharing these with you will help you along the GF journey for yourself or your loved one.